Conticop/Spadecs/README.md

 </details>

 ## Running
 1. If you have build Spadecs from source, skip this step.
-Otherwise, [download and install .NET Core Runtime](https://dotnet.microsoft.com/download/dotnet-core/5.0/runtime).
+Otherwise, [download and install .NET Runtime](https://dotnet.microsoft.com/download/dotnet-core/5.0/runtime).
 2. Copy all contents of the `scripts` folder (`*.py` files + `dotnet` folder) into your server scripts folder.
 3. Modify your server configuration file to include and run `dotnet` script, it is recommended to place it first before any other scripts.
 4. Launch your server.